Everything you need to know about the Santa Fe Literary Festival 2022

 The word “magical” is thrown around a lot in travel, but it feels apt when describing Santa Fe’s sheer vastness and singular appeal, not to mention the creative spirit that appears to float on every gust of wind to pass through its foothills.

 Santa Fe has long appealed to artists and adventurers seeking inspiration and rejuvenation.
-Georgia O’Keefe famously fell in love with the city’s allures and never left.
+Georgia O’Keeffe famously fell in love with the city’s allures and never left.

-DH Lawrence and Willa Cather are among the other creatives to have counted themselves as part of the city’s generation-spanning artists’ colony in decades past.
+DH Lawrence and Willa Cather are among the other creatives to have counted themselves as part of the city’s generation-spanning artists’ colony over decades past.

 Hosting an event to celebrate literature feels long overdue for a place so heavily involved in the world’s written landscape.
 But this year, Santa Fe will put on its inaugural literary festival – and it is worth the wait.